-Circuit breakers shall be provided with automatic tripping on pole discrepancy.
+Circuit breakers having individual drives per pole shall be provided with automatic tripping on pole discrepancy.
 The tripping device shall have a time delay, which is adjustable from zero to one second.
-The discrepancy trip devices shall operate both trip coils.
+The discrepancy trip devices shall operate a trip coil.